MEAL SUPPORT

 If you have attended a Meal Support group and have feedback about the experience, whether positive or negative, we want to hear from you!

-Why Project HEAl x Clinician’s Incubator?
+Why Project HEAL x Clinician’s Incubator?

 Our Meal Support Program addresses the need for outpatient eating disorder meal support for people with all levels of financial need.
 Built for the purpose of empowering early career nutrition professionals, Clinician’s Incubator directly addresses the lack of eating-disorder-informed nutrition providers.
 In alignment with our values, this partnership with Clinician’s Incubator supports Project HEAL’s mission to break down barriers to eating disorder healing by creating access to long-term, community care.